Child Tax Credit: When Will Your October Payment Arrive?

 Child Tax Credit Eligibility Assistant

 The Child Tax Credit Eligibility Assistant lets parents check if they are eligible to receive advance Child Tax Credit payments.
 Users will need a copy of their 2020 tax return or, barring that, their 2019 tax return.
 It’s also fine to estimate income and expenses from the appropriate tax year, though the result may not be accurate.
 The assistant asks multiple questions to determine eligibility, but does not ask for sensitive information.
-No entries are recorded.MORE NEWS: Land Rover Recognizes Hamptons Community Outreach For Its Work Assisting Those Struggling With Poverty
+No entries are recorded.MORE NEWS: Caught On Video: Apple Store Melee Ends In Stabbing After Customer Refuses To Wear A Mask

 Originally published Friday, August 6 at 5:01 p.m.
 ET.